wttech/gradle-aem-plugin/README.md

 To prevent data loss, this unsafe task execution must be confirmed by parameter `-Paem.force`.

 #### Task `aemActivate`
-// Sounds weird, I would imagine it activates bundle on an instance.

 Replicate installed CRX package to other AEM instance(s).

 ### Bundle plugin